-Receivables and payables are recognised when due.
+Insurance and reinsurance receivables and payables are recognised when due.
 These include amounts due to and from agents, brokers and insurance contract holders.
 Receivables and payables are recognised at the amount expected to be received or paid when due.
 Due to the short term nature of GBO's (re)insurance receivables and payables, amounts are not discounted.

-The presentation of (re)insurance receivables and payables on the Solvency II balance sheet differs from GBO's statutory financial statements, since (re)insurance receivables and payables for financial reporting purposes include accrued premiums and claims which are included in Technical Provisions in the Solvency II Balance Sheet.
+The presentation of (re)insurance receivables and payables on the Solvency II balance sheet differs from IRFS, since (re)insurance receivables and payables for financial reporting purposes include accrued premiums and claims which are included in Technical Provisions in the Solvency II Balance Sheet.